 Aidan Foster-Carter, an honorary senior fellow at the University of Leeds in England and a long-time Korea watcher, says the demotion of Jang, while not confirmed, is very plausible.

-"We used to get their activities reported almost daily, but there has been nothing on Jang for almost a month and only one in October.
+"We use to get their activities reported almost daily, but there has been nothing on Jang for almost a month and only one in October.
 And also his wife, nothing since September."

 Jang is married to the sister of the late North Korean leader Kim Jong Il.
 He has long been considered influential in the North's secretive governing hierarchy.

-Park Hyung-joong, a researcher at South Korea's Korea Institute for National Unification, tells VOA's Korean service that if Jang was removed, it was probably done by the military, which was very unhappy with his economic initiatives.
+Park Hyung-joong, a researcher at South Korea's Korea Institute for National Unification, tells VOA's Korean service that if he was removed, it was probably done by the military, which was very unhappy with Jang's economic initiatives.